Su-hwanKim/Su-hwanKim/README.md

 System.out.println("I’m interested in reading and writing and drawing");

-System.out.println("I’m currently learning Spring Framework.
-It's so hard for me...");
+System.out.println("I’m currently learning about Java and Spring Framework.");

 <!---